-Even and especially the internet can hijack our neural reward pathways.
-Though becoming addicted to more 'information' doesn't use a great deal of energy, relatively speaking, it, and other similar repetitive activities gradually bring us a step closer to the point of anhedonia, the state where we can't experience pleasure by normal things anymore unless our circuitry is tickled in the way we have become accustomed to.
-For better or worse, the first thing I do in the morning is a)check what time it is, b)start the coffee machine then c)check my email, to see what 'novelty' might be in my inbox.
+The world wide web is especially capable of hijacking our neural reward pathways.
+The 24/7 ubiquity and nearly unlimited options for distraction on the internet almost seem to be perfectly designed to hone in on our brains g-spot.
+Shopping, pornography, gambling, social networking, information searches, etc. easily outcompete the non-virtual, more mundane activities of yesteryear.
+Though becoming addicted to more 'information' doesn't use a great deal of energy relatively speaking, it, repetitive use can be highly addictive, though psychiatrists in different countries are debating whether it is a 'true' addiction.
+For better or worse, the first things I do in the morning is a)check what time it is, b)start the coffee machine then c)check my email, to see what 'novelty' might be in my inbox.
 Bills to pay, and emails from people who are not important or interesting, wait until later in the day, or are forgotten altogether.
 Then I walk the dog.
 At least I don't own a television.

+Novelty.
+Novelty.
+Novelty.
+Always something new in the inbox... (well, an email from Vladimir Putin would certainly qualify).
 Don't you just WANT to click on some of these?
 (Click to enlarge)